Vaccinating Athletes for COVID-19

 Is it a high-contact sport?

 When it comes to COVID-19 transmission risk, not all sports are created equal.
-We know the virus most often spreads through respiratory droplets, so the closer your child gets to another player, the more likely he is to breathe in traces of exhaled virus, especially if athletes are exerting themselves and not wearing masks.
+We know the virus most often spreads through respiratory droplets, so the closer your child gets to another player and the more time he spends in close contact with another player, the more likely he is to breathe in traces of exhaled virus, especially if athletes are exerting themselves and not wearing masks.
 This means that, if your child is unvaccinated, sports like football and soccer may present a higher risk of exposure than golf or tennis.

 Is it a high-intensity sport?